maxim2266/lsch/README.md

 List all added, deleted, and modified files in the current directory and its subdirectories.

-Without CMD argument the tool shows all changes made since the last commit.
+Without CMD argument the tool shows all changes made since the last reset.
   Options:
     -0   use ASCII null as output separator